mc-carlessi/mysql-js-workshop/js-programming-intro/js-programming-intro.md

   <copy>mysqlsh admin@127.0.0.1</copy>
   ```

-3. Let's increase hte error log verbosity to see more information
+3. Let's increase the error log verbosity to see more information

   **![orange-dot](./images/orange-square.jpg) mysqlsh>**
   ```sql